 WESTERN ENVIRONMENTAL LAW CENTER Overview

-Programs: Wildlands: Preserving and restoring the natural heritage of the West
+Programs: Wildlands: Defending and restoring the natural heritage of the West

-Wildlife: Preserving and restoring wildlife species indigenous to the West
+Wildlife: Protecting and recovering wildlife species indigenous to the West

 We combine our legal skills with sound conservation biology and environmental science to address major environmental issues in the West in the most strategic and effective manner.
 We work at the national, regional, state, and local levels; and in all three branches of government.
 WELC integrates national policies and regional perspective with the local knowledge of our 100+ partner groups to implement smart and appropriate place-based actions.